 Please turn to the helpdesk at your organisation.
 In doubt, consult the list of helpdesks.

 What about privacy and data protection?

 All the organisations participating in SWITCHaai are part of the same legal framework.
-The common ground is the SWITCHaai Service Description that covers in section 9.6 Data privacy and protection of personal rights the respective obligations.
+The common ground is the SWITCH edu-ID Service Description that covers also SWITCHaai and includes the respective obligations.

 What concerns the technology, security has also been implemented: SWITCHaai is based on the Security Assertion Markup Language (SAML) and the open-source software Shibboleth that implements SAML with a tight security concept bydesign.
 All user data exchanged between components involved is encrypted using secure SSL connections.

 Which web resources can I access with my AAI-enabled account?

 What do I have to do to get an AAI account?

 If your Home Organization participates in the SWITCHaai Federation, you are automatically registered as an AAI user.
 User name and password are the same as for your account at your Home Organization.
 Check out the list of Home Organization's contact addresses.
 For more information, see the Join SWITCHaai section.